A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 6
+Very fun challenge!
+It's a bit sad to see that we are already halfway through this year, time is flying too fast!
+Anyway, a bit of parsing gymnastics was all that was needed to solve today's riddle.
+I was a bit surprised when after solving the second part for the small input, my code panicked on the real one, but then I have learned that the `char::to_digit()` function in Rust returns an `i32` and not a `usize`.
+Fixing the cast, seamlessly led me to the correct result since the algorithm was sound.
+Super!

 # Day 5
 Also today's problem was a walk in the park.
 It was clear from the beginning that there would have been some range-merging algorithm involved, but for the first